interledger-deprecated/ilp-plugin-virtual/README.md

   "token": "channel name in MQTT server",
-  "limit": "amount of negative balance that can exist", "balance": "starting balance of the trustline", "host": "host of MQTT server"
+  "limit": "amount of negative balance that can exist", "balance": "starting balance of the trustline", "host": "host of MQTT server",
+  "secret": "not used yet"
 }
 ```